Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: System Model

-Conditionally on these orbits, the satellites are regularly distributed on those orbits at time 0, namely the angles of the $N_s$ satellites on each orbit are periodically distributed over $2\pi.$ More precisely, let $\bar{\omega} \sim \text{uniform}(0,2\pi/N_s)$ be an independent random variable.
-At time 0, the phase of the $j$-th satellite of the $i$-th orbit is given by
+Conditionally on these orbits, satellites are distributed regularly on each orbit at time 0, namely the phases of the $N_s$ satellites on each orbit are evenly distributed over $[0,2\pi].$ Let $\bar{\omega} \sim \text{Uniform}(0,2\pi/N_s)$ be an independent random variable.
+The phase of the $j$-th satellite on the $i$-th orbit at time zero is

-for $i=1,\ldots, N_o$, and $j=1,\ldots,N_s$.
-Eq. \eqref{eq:omega_j} shows the same random variable $\bar{\omega}$ is added for the phases of \emph{all} satellites.
-Collectively, the satellite point process is denoted by
+for $j=1,\ldots,N_s$.
+In Eq. \eqref{eq:omega_j}, the same random variable $\bar{\omega}$ is added to the phases of \emph{all} satellites.
+Collectively, the satellite point process at time zero is given by